anggakahaerul/mynotes/README.md

 TWO WAY DATA BINDING
 when the user want to bind the value from particular HTML input field, so the value will be extracted when the input is changed.

+Lifecycle Hooks
+ngOnInit()
+to load any data from local storage.

+export class AppointmentListComponent implements OnInit {
+  ngOnInit(): void {
+    let savedAppointments = localStorage.getItem("appointments");
+    this.appointments = savedAppointments ?
+JSON.parse(savedAppointments) : [];
+    // if have value lets load it but if empty just use empty array }
+}

+the user should implements it from OnInit import.